dentednerd/hotaru/src/posts/my-dev-environment.md

 ]
 ```

+Painting rainbows in your IDE whilst you're coding feels like you're using those magical girl powers.

 I've customised some of the CSS in [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) to better highlight the section of code I'm currently working in.
-I thought about matching the bracket colours to the Fairyfloss theme, but a) the automatic colours with BPC don't look out of place with the theme, and b) the slight distinction makes them easier to keep track of anyways.
+I thought about matching the bracket colours to the fairyfloss theme, but a) the automatic colours with BPC don't look out of place with the theme, and b) the slight distinction makes them easier to keep track of anyways.
 BPC is an invaluable extension to help you avoid errors from functions that haven't closed properly.
 I can't recommend it enough.

 ```json
 "bracketPairColorizer.scopeLineCSS": [